HsiangHung/Machine_Learning_Note/ML_fundamentals/README.md

 Another difference between them is that L1 regularization helps in **feature selection** by eliminating the features that are not important.
 This is helpful when the number of feature points are large in number [[Dhaval Taunk]][L1 vs L2 Regularization: The intuitive difference].

 We all know why L1 regularization has chance to surpress coefficient.
-The following gives a better picture and explanation:
+The following gives a better picture and explanation (credit from [[Terence Parr]][The difference between L1 and L2 regularization]):

 ![](images/Lasso_ridge_regularization.png)